 My dad was a likable man.
 From the few times I remember seeing him, I can picture him with a smile surrounding the pipe in his mouth.
 I still can’t smell a pipe without thinking of him.
 Most people who met him enjoyed laughing and drinking with him.
 He loved to buy rounds of drinks at the local bar, even when he didn’t have the money.
-Not surprisingly, he died with significant credit card debt and no assets, much as he left my mother after their divorce when I was two years old.
+Not surprisingly, he died with significant credit card debt and no assets, much the same as he left my mother with after their divorce when I was two years old.

 When my eldest sister told me more of the story, I was early in my legal career.
 I thought of how easily my dad’s employer gave him unearned access to the business’ funds, even knowing he had taken a little here and there from social organizations he led, and probably even his first wife.

 Sympathy in Business

 Sympathy.
 The family member who hired him knew my parents had lost their auto parts business and had three young girls, aged 2, 4, and 8, to care for.
 Probably against his better judgment, he found room for my dad and gave him an opportunity to get back on his feet.
 Only to later learn my dad had stolen from him.
 And not all the money was going to family necessities.
 My mom found months of unpaid bills my dad had hidden.
 But he apparently made plenty of trips to bars and liquor stores. (“Hate the disease, not the person,” we are told in Al-Anon, a twelve-step program for loved ones of alcoholics.)

 Co-Dependency in Business